-If const? is #t, then the variable definitely will be defined, and its value stays constant.
-If ready? is #t, then the variable definitely will be defined (but its value might change in the future).
+When the toplevel is an expression, if both const? and ready? are #t, then the variable definitely will be defined, its value stays constant, and the constant is effectively the same for every module instantiation.
+If only const? is #t, then the value is constant, but it may vary across instantiations.
+If only ready? is #t, then the variable definitely will be defined, but its value may change.
 If const? and ready? are both #f, then a check is needed to determine whether the variable is defined.